 Physical injuries resulting from child abuse can run the gamut from lacerations, burns, and bruises, to head injuries, broken bones, broken teeth, and damage to internal organs.
 Context, circumstances, and the exact nature of the wounds usually set apart the injuries resulting from abuse.
 Specially trained professionals must make the determination whether a child has actually been abused or not.

 Due to the delicate and sensitive nature of a child abuse case, it is important to have the advice and the counsel of a professional who is experienced in this type of case.
-Houston Attorney Charles Johnson specializes in cases that deal with Child Abuse.
+Houston Attorney Charles Johnson focuses on cases that deal with Child Abuse.
 Don’t take chances with your future.
 Contact him today.

 Unexplained Death of a Child